niceplugin/archive/README.md

 ## `count()`

-Retrieve all documents corresponding to the query.
+Retrieve all documents count number corresponding to the query.

 ### Syntax